datahub-project/datahub/metadata-ingestion/README.md

 This module hosts an extensible Python-based metadata ingestion system for DataHub.
 This supports sending data to DataHub using Kafka or through the REST api.
+It can be used through our CLI tool or as a library e.g. with an orchestrator like Airflow.

 ## Architecture